mixxxdj/manual/source/chapters/introduction.rst

 .. sectionauthor::
    S.Brandt <s.brandt@mixxx.org>

-* **4 Decks**: A scratchable, scrolling waveform marks beats and cue points of a track, along with a whole-song waveform overview for quick seeking.
+* **4 Decks**: Each deck features a scratchable, scrolling waveform that marks beats and cue points, along with a whole-song waveform overview for quick seeking.
 * **Advanced Controls**: Change playback with time stretching, and loop beat segments.
 * **Sampler Decks**: Perfect for dropping that vocal sample or airhorn.